Asymptotic behavior of some factorizations of random words: Statistical properties of runs, under or under

-We also need some information about the length of the longest runs of ``$a_1$'' in a word $w \in \mathcal A^n$ and in its necklace $\langle w\rangle$, for, among these long runs, the longest is bound to be the prefix of the smallest Lyndon factor of $w$, or the prefix of the unique Lyndon word in $\langle w\rangle$.
-Also, the second longest is bound to be the prefix of the second smallest Lyndon factor of $w$ or the prefix of the standard right factor of the Lyndon word in $\langle w\rangle$.
+We also need some information about the length of the longest runs of ``$\mathtt{a}_1$'' in a word $\mathtt{w} \in \mathcal A^n$ and in its necklace $\langle \mathtt{w}\rangle$, for, among these long runs, the longest is expected to be the prefix of the smallest Lyndon factor of $\mathtt{w}$, or the prefix of the unique Lyndon word in $\langle \mathtt{w}\rangle$.
+Also, the second longest is expected to be the prefix of the second smallest Lyndon factor of $\mathtt{w}$ or the prefix of the standard right factor of the Lyndon word in $\langle \mathtt{w}\rangle$.
 Furthermore, if Theorem \ref{loilimit2} is to be true, there should exist at least two long runs and, if Theorem \ref{lyndonlengths} is to be true, the number of these long runs should grow indefinitely with $n$, like the number of Lyndon factors of the random word.
-These points are consequences of Theorems \ref{loilimit2} and \ref{lyndonlengths}, but they are also some of the steps of the proofs of these Theorems.
+These points are consequences of Theorems \ref{lyndonlengths} and \ref{loilimit2}, but they are also some of the steps of the proofs of these Theorems.
 They are addressed by the next Lemmas.
-In this paper $\varepsilon$ denotes a real number in $(0,1/2)$.
+According to Definition \ref{longrun1}, $H_{n}(\mathtt{w})$ is the number of long runs in the word $\mathtt{w}\in \mathcal{A}^{n}$. \begin{lemma}[Number of long runs] and